downarowiczd/downarowiczd.github.io/_posts/2024-01-25-IOgranizationService.md

 ---
 title: D365 F&O IOrganizationService for Dataverse
-description: How to create a picking list in AX2009/AX2012 from X++ code.
+description: Use the IOrganizationService connection to interact with Dataverse
 ---